omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ## What are Local Contexts?

-Local Contexts a global initiative that supports Indigenous communities with tools that can reassert cultural authority in heritage collections and data.
+Local Contexts is a global initiative that supports Indigenous communities with tools that can reassert cultural authority in heritage collections and data.
 Local Contexts has three components of note to Omeka users: Notices, Labels, and Projects.

 ### Notices